 Figure 9-3.
 Summary of Scores in the Nonradiological Proficiency Evaluation Programs.

-The results of the ARS audit included four Priority II findings.
-The Priority II findings were in the following departments: one Priority II finding in the Quality Assurance Department, two in Hazardous and Radioactive Materials Management, and one finding pertaining to the Laboratory Information Management System.
+findings in the Quality Assurance Department, two in the Radiological Department, and one in Hazardous and Radioactive Materials Management.
 Based on the audits, the analytical data met DOE's criteria for Acceptable status.

 9.8 CONCLUSION